Miguel Cortés Miranda: Arrest and detention

 His last confirmed murder occurred on 16 April 2024, when he broke into an apartment in Iztacalco belonging to his downstairs neighbor.
 There, he raped and stabbed 17-year-old María José Castillo Calles, after which he strangled her to death.
 The girl's mother, Cassandra Calles, discovered him in the act and was subsequently attacked as well.
 However, she managed to survive long enough for neighbors to arrive and detain Cortés.

 While he was sent to the Reclusorio Oriente Prison to await charges, investigators decided to inspect his home, where they found 20 sets of human remains; five human skulls; several ID cards; cellphones and some notebooks, as well as surgical and medical equipment.
 At least two missing women were quickly identified as being among the deceased, but the amount of bones indicated that Cortés likely more since his presumed first murder dating back to 2012.

 Cortés was eventually charged with three murders: those were of Roblero, Lima and María Castillo.
 While awaiting trial, he supposedly boasted of killing more than 30 women in the span of twelve years.
 In addition to this, he also called the victims' family members and taunted them, saying that he had no regrets for the killings.

 During his detention, Cortés was kept in solitary confinement and was under constant surveillance due to the high-profile nature of his case, due to which he was supplied with his necessary medication by the prison's Medical Service.
 He was disliked and viewed as arrogant by other inmates, openly admired Ted Bundy and Jeffrey Dahmer and insisted on reading serial killer-related media, including a book titled Manual of Serial Murder: Criminological Aspects by Juan Francisco Alcaraz Albertos.

 Despite this, he was allowed visits by Castillo's mother and her lawyer, in which he answered all of her questions calmly and politely.

 Death

 On the morning of 13 April 2025, Cortés was found on the floor of his cell in Reclusorio Oriente and immediately rushed to the General Hospital of Iztapalapa, where he later died.
 His cause of death was attributed to a cardiac arrest brought on overdosing on prescription medication, aggravated by a head injury he sustained when he fell off his bunk bed.

 Due to the sudden nature of his death, Mexican authorities launched an investigation to determine whether there was anything suspicious surrounding it.
-At the time of his death, Cortés was scheduled to appear at a court hearing and was under investigation for making phone call to his victims' relatives.
+At the time of his death, Cortés was scheduled to appear at a court hearing and was under investigation for making phone calls to his victims' relatives.
 As a result of his death, investigations into his case ceased.